Skip to main content

 A seller’s market, just with less hype

 That said, if your house is priced right, you might be surprised with how quickly potential buyers move on it.
 When that happens, be ready to move yourself.
 Just know that smaller homes are tough to find, as older adults and first-time buyers are competing for the same ones.
-And it’s turning into a supply issue.
-According to Freddie Mac, the number of homes for sale that are 1,400 square feet or less are at an all-time low.4

 You may want to rent until you find a home that fits you.
 (There are some fabulous new apartments being built that have all the bells and whistles.)
 Or you may decide to rent long-term, moving the money you made in the sale of your home to your retirement nest egg.
-Or perhaps more of your speed is to find a home in a retirement community in Florida, with your peers who get you, or in a college town like Austin, Texas, with young people who energize you.1
+Or perhaps more of your speed is to find a home in a retirement community in Florida, with your peers who get you, or in a college town like Austin, Texas, with young people who energize you.

-Tax implications
+Tax implications of selling your home

 Know that you’ll have to pay capital gains tax if you make more than $250,000 (single) or $500,000 (married) on the sale of your home.
-However, you can qualify for an exclusion if your profit is less than these amounts and if you’ve owned your home for at least five years and you’ve used it as your main residence for two of the last five years.5
+However, you can qualify for an exclusion if your profit is less than these amounts and if you’ve owned your home for at least five years and you’ve used it as your main residence for two of the last five years.3

 What to do with all your stuff